mgermaine93/node-js-playground/chat-app/README.md

 Arguments that are passed in to "socket.emit" are also accessible through "socket.on".
 To do so, the arguments should have the same name each time they are sent/received.

 "Broadcasting" events sends the event to everyone EXCEPT the current client.
 (Ideal for new users in chat rooms, etc.)

+Event acknowledgments require changes on both the client AND server.
+Whoever emits the event (client or server) sets up a callback function, and whoever receives the event receives the callback function that it in turn needs to call.

+A good use case for event acknowledgments are for message validations.